taylryan/UBC-MDS.github.io/resources_pages/install_ds_stack_ubuntu.md

 ## Git

-We will be using the command line version of Git as well as Git through RStudio and Jupyter lab.
+We will be using the command line version of Git as well as Git through RStudio and JupyterLab.
 Some of the Git commands we will use are only available since Git 2.23, so if you're Git is older than this version, we ask you to update it using the following command:

 ```
 sudo apt update